For more information contact:

 Compensatory time is paid to civil service employees, administrative professional employees, and applicable collective bargaining unit employees who are overtime-eligible.
 (Refer to the applicable collective bargaining unit agreements regarding overtime.)
 WSU pays for all unused compensatory time at the employee’s hourly rate.

-After conducting an audit of a terminating employee’s leave records, Human Resource Services notifies Payroll Services of the number of hours of any unused compensatory time, sick leave, and/or annual leave on a printed copy of the separation personnel action.
+After conducting an audit of a terminating employee’s leave records, Human Resource Services notifies Payroll Services of the number of hours of any unused compensatory time, sick leave, and/or annual leave for payment.

 Leave Accrual for Partial Months

-Civil service employees terminating on or before the fifteenth of the month do not receive accrued leave for the month.
-An employee terminating on or after the sixteenth receives the full monthly accrual provided that the employee has not been on leave without pay in excess of ten full working days during the month.
+Civil service employees terminating on or before the fifteenth of the month do not receive accrued annual leave for the month.
+Sick leave is prorated based on the amount of hours worked in the month.
+An employee terminating on or after the sixteenth receives the full monthly annual and sick leave accrual provided that the employee has not been on leave without pay in excess of ten full working days during the month.
 (WAC 357-31-120, WAC 357-31-175, WAC 357-31-180)

 Reporting the Final Leave Accruals

-If the leave balance is different from the previously submitted balance, prepare a corrected Leave or Time Report.
-Submit the corrected forms to Human Resource Services on the last day of employment.
+If the leave balance is different from the previously submitted balance, submit current leave balances in Workday to HRS on the last day of employment.
 HRS immediately notifies Payroll Services of the changes.

-Since HRS may prepare a retirement personnel action through PERMS prior to the date of retirement, the employing department must submit a final Leave or Time Report with current balances at the time the employee retires.
+Since HRS may prepare a retirement personnel action through PERMS prior to the date of retirement, the employing department must submit current leave balances at the time the employee retires.

-An employee who is moving after separation of employment should update his or her address by using the web application at:
+An employee who is moving after separation of employment should update their address in Workday prior to separation.

 See BPPM 90.70.